accend-group/xdma5/README.md

 ```
 npm install
 ```
-> Build and run the automation job(s), remove the ACCESS_KEY and SECRET_KEY if they are not set.
+> Build and run the automation job, remove the ACCESS_KEY and SECRET_KEY if they are not set.
 ```
 mvn compile exec:java \
     -Dexec.cleanupDaemonThreads=false \